-It would have to be everyone’s dream job to work in a role where you get to do what you love every working day - and get paid for it!
-For SAE Brisbane graduate Nicholas Phipps, there was never a doubt in his mind that he wouldn’t end up working in the field he had been so passionate about from a young age.
-He was destined to be a Games Designer.
+It would have to be everyone’s dream job to work in a role where you get to do what you love every working day – and get paid for it!

-Having grown up on a staple Nintendo diet playing Mario, Zelda, and Metroid, with a father as a software programmer, it’s no wonder Nicholas decided to study a Bachelor of Games Development at the specialist college, SAE Brisbane, before moving to the middle east to continue his studies at the Twofour54 Gaming Academy in Abu Dhabi.
+Having grown up on a staple Nintendo diet playing Mario, Zelda, and Metroid, with a father as a software programmer, it’s no wonder Nicholas decided to study a Bachelor of Games Development at SAE Brisbane, before moving to the middle east to continue his studies at the Twofour54 Gaming Academy in Abu Dhabi.

-The dream came true for Nicholas who’s currently working as a Games Designer for one of the world’s leading creators, publishers and distributors of interactive entertainment -
+The dream came true for Nicholas who’s currently working as a Games Designer for one of the world’s leading creators, publishers and distributors of interactive entertainment – Ubisoft.

 From his studio in Abu Dhabi we spoke with Nicholas about his experience studying at SAE, and how this has helped him achieve his career goals working for one of the biggest gaming entertainment providers in the world.